SimonHFrost/threejs-terrain-experiment/README.md

  - Run `webpack-dev-server`
  - This will run a server at localhost:8080 where you will see a rotating spaceship

+ - Run with `webpack` if you want to export `dist/bundle.js` to other projects (they need a div with id 'webgl' for the js to target)

 ## Duplicating this as a new project

 - Rename the directory